ajsnow/Forthwith/README.md

 Our stack's element type is `Any` so pushing to it is simple.
 As is applying stack-aware words:
 `func ..(s: Stack<Cell>, word: Word) -> Stack<Cell> { return word(s) }`

-On the other hand, taking arbirary Swift functions and methods is a bit more fun:
+On the other hand, taking arbitrary Swift functions and methods is a bit more fun:

 ## Higher-order Functions are Fun

 You have a stack of `Any`s that you can `.pop()` off one at a time.
 You have a function of the form `(Int, String, Double) -> String`.
 How do you get the needed parameters off of the top of the stack and then execute it?

-As you may know, a Swift function can be called with a tuple of its paramaters instead of the parameters themselves, anda higher order function that takes `fn: A -> B` can infer `A` to be such a tuple of parameters for a multi-parameter function.
+As you may know, a Swift function can be called with a tuple of its parameters instead of the parameters themselves, and higher order function that takes `fn: A -> B` can infer `A` to be such a tuple of parameters for a multi-parameter function.

 However, these facts are massive red herrings.